When performing the helm upgrade for the first time, during Runtime Fabric creation:

-Deploy a Managed Flex Gateway
+Deploy a Managed Omni Gateway

-Deploy a Managed Flex Gateway to a CloudHub 2.0 private space or Runtime Fabric namespace to launch a completely managed gateway.
-Configure the Managed Flex Gateway as an ingress to your target space by exposing a public endpoint, or configure the gateway to only handle internal traffic.
+Deploy a Managed Omni Gateway to a CloudHub 2.0 private space or Runtime Fabric namespace to launch a completely managed gateway.
+Configure the Managed Omni Gateway as an ingress to your target space by exposing a public endpoint, or configure the gateway to only handle internal traffic.
 You can have one or more Managed Gateway in each environment that the target space is shared with.
 Gateways can protect any instance from the same environment of the gateway or services in an external network.

 Before You Begin